Peleda23/-100DaysOfCode/r1-log.md

 **Thoughts:**: Yesterday didn't code at all fell to much tired.
 Today done few challenges, one was little tricky, but managed to complete it.
 First time i felt like i understand that is going on.

 **Link(s)**: Nothing new.

+## Day 5: october 26, 2019(R1D05)

+**Today's Progress**: Finished videos about scopes in FEM(frontendmasters), objects on FCC.

+**Thoughts:**: Now i see more clearly whats happening in the code.
+Two hours left to watch Bianca course.
+Looking foward for another guys course.
+Need to get JS certificate from FCC till new year.

+**Link(s)**: Nothing new.